HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 In the thirty years since HTTP version 0.9, there has been a shift in the protocol's adoption.
 With over 6 million web pages analyzed, the HTTP archive found only a single instance of HTTP 0.9 being used for the initial page request, only a couple of thousand pages still using 1.0, almost 40% of pages were still using version 1.1 however, with the remaining 60% using HTTP/2 or above.
 HTTP/2 adoption is thus up 10% since the same analysis was performed in 2020.

 <p class="note">Note: Due to the way HTTP/3 works, as we will discuss below, and how our crawl works with a fresh instance each time, HTTP/3 is unlikely to be used for the initial page request, or even subsequent requests.
-Therefore we report some statistics in this chapter as "HTTP/2+" to indicate HTTP/2 or HTTP/3 might be used in the real world.
+Therefore, we report some statistics in this chapter as "HTTP/2+" to indicate HTTP/2 or HTTP/3 might be used in the real world.
 We will investigate how much HTTP/3 is actually supported (even if not used in our crawl) later in the chapter.</p>

 ### Adoption by request

-The initial page request is supplemented by many other requests, often served by third-parties, which may have different, often better, protocol support.
-Due to this we have seen in the past years, that when looking at request level, rather than just for the inital page, usage is much higher, and this is again the case this year:
+The initial page request is supplemented by many other requests, often served by third parties, which may have different, often better, protocol support.
+Due to this we have seen in the past years, that when looking at request level, rather than just for the initial page, usage is much higher, and this is again the case this year:

 {{ figure_markup(
   image="http-version-requests.png",
   caption="HTTP versions used by requests.", description="Bar chart showing HTTP versions used by requests.
-73% of requests are now via HTTP/2, whereas 26.5% are still using HTTP/1.1", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=2104913686&format=interactive", sheets_gid="2077755325", sql_file="adoption_of_http_2_by_site_and_requests.sql"
+73.2% of mobile requests are now via HTTP/2, whereas 26.5% are still using HTTP/1.1, with 0.3% on Unkown and both HTTP/0.9 and HTTP/1.0 so small they are charted as 0.0%.
+Desktop usage looks the same.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=2104913686&format=interactive", sheets_gid="2077755325", sql_file="adoption_of_http_2_by_site_and_requests.sql"